-- c) Receives any responses that the target may provide for some tasks among the affected tasks (may process them as usual because they are guaranteed to have chronologically originated before the TMF response). - d) Receives the task management response concluding all the tasks in the set of affected tasks.
+- a.
+MUST continue to respond to each TTT received for the affected tasks. - b.
+Should receive any responses that the target may provide for some tasks among the affected tasks (may process them as usual because they are quaranteed to have chronologically originated prior to the TMF response). - c.
+Should receive the TMF Response concluding all the tasks in the set of affected tasks.